How to file a confirmation statement with Companies House

 💡 What’s Companies House?
 Companies House is the UK’s registrar of companies.
 They’re responsible for registering limited companies by a process known as incorporation, and for making their information available on a public register.

 At Tide, we’re an authorised formation agent of Companies House.
-So if you join us through our company registration service, we’ll register your business directly with Companies House and pay the £12 incorporation fee on your behalf.
+So if you join us through our company registration service, we’ll register your business directly with Companies House for only £14.99 instead of £50.
 You can also use our free business name checker tool to find out if your chosen company name is available before you register your company.

 When is my confirmation statement due?